Welcome to my blog income report for October 2018!

 What this means:

 1. While the above applies to Once in a Lifetime Journey, that is not the case for Singapore n Beyond which is not segment focused and which recommends brands in all price ranges.
 For Singapore n Beyond, I make sure the brand is reliable in its price range, its a brand I would recommend and then look for a writer that will be keen to cover the destination and has an affinity for it and I send them on my behalf.
-I have three writers who I have engaged this way with.
+I have a few writers who I have engaged this way with.